HansSchouten/PHPageBuilder/README.md

 Note: You might have to change the paths to `autoload.php` and to your `config.php` depending on the folder structure of your project.

 ### Without Composer
-You are not using Composer?
-No worries, this project is written in plain PHP without any dependencies, so it can be included in any PHP project!
+Are you not using Composer?
+No worries, this project is written in plain PHP without any dependencies, so it can be easily included in any PHP project!

 Just download the latest release into a separate folder inside your project (we named the folder: `phpagebuilder`).